La Cueva Brochure

 During the 18th and 19th Centuries, the rock shelter was probably known to the roving bands of Apaches who frequented the area.
 Then, in the 1860s, the cave was reportedly home to one of the more eccentric figures of New Mexico's history, Giovanni Maria Agotini, known to local folks as "El Ermitano," the Hermit.
 The cave can be reached by a moderately challenging trail less than a half mile from a picnic area.

-Restrooms and drinking water are available at La Cueva picnic area.
+Restrooms and drinking water are available at La Cueva Picnic Area.
 The Dripping Springs Natural Area has a visitor center, handicapped-accessible restrooms, 12 picnic sites, and one large family/group picnic site that can be reserved through the BLM Las Cruces District Office (see Contact Information on the right).
-There is no camping or pets allowed.
+There is no camping allowed.
+Although pets are allowed in the Picnic Area, they are prohibited on the trails.

 Location / Access